 Mission & Vision

-Our mission at the Alliance for Human Animal Coexistence (AHAC) is to catalyze impactful and collaborative human-animal coexistence initiatives that innovatively unite the needs and well being of people, animals, and the environment.
+Our mission at the Alliance for Human Animal Coexistence (AHAC) is to unify the well-being of people, animals, and the environment.

 Foundations & Aspirations

-For this reason, drawing upon the expertise and knowledge of our co-founders (Katherine as a social scientist and regenerative practitioner, Kahindi as a biologist and conservationist, and Janet as a Professor of environmental humanities), we utilize a holistic working framework and approach to project implementation and grant-making that recognizes the necessary connections among interwoven and overlapping issues of exploitation and degradation, and which therefore requires interwoven and overlapping solutions.
+For this reason, drawing upon the expertise and knowledge of our co-founders, we utilize a holistic working framework and approach to project implementation and grant-making that recognizes the necessary connections among interwoven and overlapping issues of exploitation and degradation, and which therefore requires interwoven and overlapping solutions.
 This working framework is anchored in the dialogue that must be achieved between universal aspirations towards a world that safeguards the wellbeing animals and ecosystems, on the one hand, and the culturally specific, placed-based ways in which those universal aspirations will take shape and become a reality in local contexts, on the other.
 Our theory of change is therefore intentionally social AND biological, while also inclusive of communities, their livelihoods, and their existing relationships to — and efforts on behalf of — other animals.

 Approach & Actions